Leading the Charge: Cooperatives Bringing Electric Vehicle Chargers to Rural Communities

 “In my 21 years with co-ops, I’ve never seen anything that has created this level of engagement,” said GCEA CEO Mike McBride.
 “EV owners love to talk about and share their cars, and it turns out that members who get control of one exhibit the same tendency.
 They become ambassadors for both EVs and the co-op.”

-Level 2 chargers can be installed for as little as $10,000, but charge at a rate of 12 to 25 miles of range per hour, requiring several hours to fully charge an EV battery.
+Level 2 chargers charge at a rate of 12 to 50 miles of range per hour, requiring several hours to fully charge an EV battery.

 Level 3 chargers, called DC fast chargers, can provide a charging rate of up to 100 miles of range per hour, taking a battery up to 80% capacity in as little as 20 to 30 minutes.
-However, those DC fast chargers can cost more than $100,000 per unit to install.
-Because of the high costs, Tri-State members also evaluate additional financial support for these projects, frequently in the form of state or federal grants.
+However, those DC fast chargers are more expensive to install.
+Because of the higher costs, Tri-State members also evaluate additional financial support for these projects, frequently in the form of state or federal grants.

 As more EVs take to the roads in the coming years, electric cooperatives also are investing in infrastructure to manage the larger demand on their systems.
 This is one of many areas where the benefit of cooperation among co-ops can be seen; Tri-State executives are in frequent communication with federal and state partners, including the Department of Energy.
 They are giving voice to their members’ needs and concerns.

 In this case, they’re making sure their communities are also reaping the rewards of the latest energy and transportation advances.

 Tri-State is a not-for-profit cooperative of 45 members, including 42 member utility electric distribution cooperatives and public power districts in four states, that together deliver reliable, affordable and responsible power to more than a million electricity consumers across nearly 200,000 square miles of the West.